 - In Bolesław Leśmian's book version of Sinbad the Sailor, the protagonist's poet uncle laments that his poems always get destroyed one way or another, no matter on what media he records them.
 Eventually, he tattoos all his poems on his body.

-- Given the unpredictable nature of his visions Talos will often scrawl portions of prophecy on his warplate, since it may be the only way for him to remember what the heck he just saw.
+- In Night Lords, given the unpredictable nature of his visions Talos will often scrawl portions of prophecy on his warplate, since it may be the only way for him to remember what the heck he just saw.
 Unfortunately, it makes him distinctly distinguishable as a much coveted prophet of the VIII Legion.

 - In the Phryne Fisher novel Away With the Fairies, the Ruthless Modern Pirates carve their ransom demands into Li Pen's chest and send him back to Lin's family as a warning.

 - The titular protagonist of Peter V. Brett's The Warded Man (and sequels), has magical wards tattooed over most of his body, they allow him to fight and kill corelings hand-to-hand.

 - In Chapter 102 ("A Bower in the Arsacides") of Moby-Dick, Ishmael mentions recording the dimensions of a whale skeleton on his arm, "as in my wild wanderings at that period, there was no other secure way of preserving such valuable statistics."
 (He omits the inches, as he was saving room for a poem.)